mikhaelsiallagan/Proyek-Akhir-PSD-Kelompok-B10/README.md

 # 🎰 SLOT MACHINE
-> Program ini sebagai salah satu syarat pemenuhan tugas dalam praktikum Perancangan Sistem Digital Jurusan Teknik Komputer Universitas Indonesia
+> This program is one of the requirements for fulfilling assignments in the Digital Systems Design practicum, Department of Computer Engineering, University of Indonesia
 ---
 ## About
-Program slot machine ini merupakan program yang mengimplementasi bahasa VHDL yang berfungsi seperti layaknya slot machine pada dunia nyata.
-Program ini dibuat oleh kelompok B10 yang beranggotakan :
+This slot machine program is a progam that implements VHDL language.
+This program is made by group B10 which consists of :

 - Rezki Muhammad - 2106731516
 - Muhammad Suhaili - 2106731535